 Best practices separate out information and expectations about communal living (cleaning, diaper disposal, chores, bathroom use, etc.) from things that threaten safety (guns, drugs, threats of violence).
 Whenever possible, give information about communal living outside the context of rules (i.e., during shelter tours, through modeling, house meetings, etc.) As a general rule, if you would not make a resident leave over it, it should not be in the rules.

 When a resident first arrives, it is not necessary to go into great detail about how people may be asked to leave the program; this can be alienating and feel threatening.
 Orienting residents to the policy about warnings and exits can be done if/when an advocate must talk to them about problems meeting expectations or guidelines.

 Create a physical environment that supports following the rules.
 If multiple residents repeatedly have difficulty with a particular rule over time, ask yourself if it is possible that a physical fix could alleviate the problem.
 For example, instead of emphasizing “no stealing” instead provide residents a safe place to lock up their valuables.
 If parents are required to keep children in sight, ensure that a safe play area is visible from the kitchen, so parents can watch their children while they cook.
 Or if residents have difficulty keeping their rooms clean, is it because they don’t have enough closet and shelf space to organize belongings?
 How can neat storage be facilitated?

 About warning and exit policies

-- Survivors and children’s safety should be taken into consideration when a woman is being asked to leave.
+Survivors and children’s safety should be taken into consideration when a resident is asked to leave.
 If possible, residents should be asked to leave during the daytime and advocates should work to help the resident find another safe place to go.

 - move as slowly as possible while maintaining safety